 Realistically, few, if any users will notice any changes.
 By using the updated version, assessment takers will be completing a more accurate and reliable assessment which we can be even more scientifically confident in.
 As previously noted, our customers will not see any changes to the content and reports that are produced from the assessment results.

 Are there any updates or changes to other Thomas assessments?

 The psychology team at Thomas continuously review our assessments to ensure they are scientifically robust and valid.
-Along with the recent recertification of the Behaviour assessment with the BPS, our HPTI or Personality assessment is also under review with the BPS.
+Along with the recent recertification of the psychometric behavioural assessment with the BPS, our HPTI or Personality assessment is also under review with the BPS.
 We are also working on numerous new or updated translations of the PPA, HPTI and GIA to ensure the continued robustness of our assessment offering globally.